Before applying to the GW Munich IP Summer Program, please take note of the following:

 Non-GW students should contact their financial aid office.
 If they are receiving financial aid from their home institutions they may be required to submit a Consortium Agreement from GW’s Financial Aid office.

-We estimate that the total cost of attending the program, including tuition, airfare, housing, food, books, and personal expenses, to be $5200 for one two-week session, and $8700 for four weeks.
+We estimate that the total cost of attending the program, including tuition, airfare, housing, food, books, and personal expenses, to be $5550 for one two-week session, and $7700 for both sessions.

 Applications are evaluated as they come in.
 We have not in the past given preferences to any student/students.